Untouchable By Mulk Raj Anand

 .
 Shudras ( Untouchables )

-The Shudras Or the Untouchables were considered as the lowest in the caste hierarchy.
-From ages these people were given menial jobs like cleaning of latrines, removing the skins of the dead animals and other menial tasks which the other three castes considered as inhuman or dirty.
+The Shudras were considered as the lowest in the caste hierarchy.
+From ages these people were given menial jobs like cleaning of latrines, removing the skins of the dead animals, and other menial tasks which the other three castes considered as inhuman or dirty.

 Although, Article 17 of the Indian Constitution talks about the abolition of Untouchability.
 In fact, practising Untouchability in any form is a criminal offence in India.
 But, it’s an irony that this article is followed only in letter not in spirit.

 In fact, the main character of Untouchable, Bakha said,

 They think we are dirt because we clean their dirt.

 Untouchable by Mulk Raj Anand, describes a day in the life of an Indian sweeper by the name of Bakha.